reactjs-essentials/movie-app/README.md

 - Field, Form, ErrorMessage
 - data-validation
-  - trigger points:
-    - on user input
+  - validate : Form level & field level
-    - on form submission
+  - schema

 ### Part 15: Using with Formik library for more advanced forms and data validation